fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 alwaysprintthis

 .
 [100%]
-1 passedin 0.02seconds
+1 passed in 0.02seconds
 $ pytest -q -s test_capsys.py::test_capsys_disabled**

 alwaysprintthis
 normalprint,usuallycaptured
 .
-1 passedin 0.01seconds
+1 passed in 0.01seconds

 As you can see, alwaysprintthis shows up with or without output capturing, since